iiam33/jiasing-website/README.md

 # JiasingWebsite
-This is a personal portfolio website I have developed for Jiasing, a graphic designer and illustrator.
+This is a personal portfolio website I have developed for Jiasing, a graphic designer and an illustrator at the same time.

 ### Installation
 1. Clone the respository by using the command ```git clone https://github.com/iiam33/jiasing-website.git```